Elabana Falls is one of the best and most popular waterfalls on the Gold Coast which can be reached via an easy to

 WHAT TO EXPECT AT ELABANA FALLS

 When you first lay eyes on Elabana Waterfall I guarantee you will be in complete awe.
-This Lamington National Park waterfall boasts not just one, but two epic waterfalls.
+This is one of the best Lamington National Park waterfalls, and there are actually 2 of them!

 The falls feature an upper waterfall that looks like a curtain threaded with satin silver and a lower cascade that consists of multiple streams of water flowing into a natural swimming hole.

 First things first, is taking a dip in the natural pool to cool off after the hike down and you can even swim right up beneath the falls, dipping your head under for a free massage.